Hjörtur Hermannsson: Pisa

-On 16 July 2021, Hjörtur joined Italian Serie B club Pisa on a four-year contract.
+On 16 July 2021, Hjörtur joined Italian club Pisa on a four-year contract.
 On 14 August, he made his debut for the club against Cagliari in a 3–1 loss in the Coppa Italia.
 He made his Serie B debut eight days later on 22 August 2021 in a 1–0 win over SPAL.

 Hjörtur scored his first goal for Pisa on 29 May 2022 in the play-off finals for promotion to the Serie A against Monza off a cross from Pietro Beruatto.
 Two goals in extra time by Monza won them the encounter 4–3 (6–4 on aggregate), to earn promotion to the 2022–23 Serie A, with Hjörtur and Pisa missing out.

 Carrarese

 On 26 August 2024, Hjörtur signed a one-season deal with Carrarese in Serie B.

 Volos

 On 7 January 2025, Hjörtur moved to Volos in Greece.

 International career

 While at the duty for Iceland U17 and Iceland U19 for the past three years, Hjörtur was named as one of the promising players by UEFA ahead of the UEFA European Under-17 Championship in Slovakia and scored once during the campaign against France U17.
 Following the end of the tournament, Hjörturwas named Team of the Tournament.

 The following year, Hjörtur was called up by Iceland U21 for the first time and made his Iceland U21 debut on 6 February 2013, where he played the whole game despite losing 3–0 against Wales U21.
 It wasn't until on 5 March 2014 when Hjörtur scored his first Iceland U21 goal, in a 3–2 loss against Kazakhstan U21.
 A year later, Hjörtur scored again on 5 September 2015, in a 3–2 win over France U21.
 In October 2016, Hjörtur captained Iceland U21 for the first time, which saw them win 2–0 against Scotland U21.

 Hjörtur got his first call up to the senior Iceland squad for friendlies against Poland and Slovakia in November 2015.
 It wasn't until on 31 January 2016 when he made his senior team debut, coming on as a substitute in the second half, in a 3–2 loss against United States.
 He was selected for UEFA Euro 2016.
 However, Hjörtur did not make any appearance for Iceland throughout the UEFA Euro 2016, as they reached the quarter-final and lost to France.
 Despite making no appearances, Hjörtur stated that being called up for the UEFA Euro 2016 was the best day of his life.